Get Tech Tips

 Room Sensible Heat & CFM – Advanced Psychrometrics Part 1

-This is the first of a three-part series of articles, which will dive deep into Advanced Psychrometrics.
+This is the first of a three-part series of articles that will dive deep into advanced psychrometrics.
 The source material for each of these articles may be found in ACCA Manual P Sections 3, 4, and 5.
 This article is based on information found in Section 3.

 Psychrometrics is the study of the physical and thermodynamic properties of gas-vapor mixtures.
-In HVAC/R, we are specifically interested in air-moisture mixtures, and how varying properties affect human comfort and equipment performance.
-The Psychrometric Chart is a tool used to describe all the possible combinations of gas-vapor mixtures, and can be used to calculate the sensible and latent loads associated with HVAC/R equipment.
+In HVAC/R, we are specifically interested in air-moisture mixtures and how varying properties affect human comfort and equipment performance.
+A psychrometric chart is a tool used to describe all the possible combinations of gas-vapor mixtures.
+It can be used to calculate the sensible and latent loads associated with HVAC/R equipment.

-Using a Psychrometric Chart can be a bit confusing at first, but with practice and familiarity of the formulas, a Psych Chart can be easily used for a wide variety of purposes.
-Basic Psychrometric education can be found in the Refrigeration and Air Conditioning Technologies Manual (RACT) and in the first two sections of ACCA Manual P. In this article, however, I’m going to show you how you can apply psychrometrics to calculating Design Room CFM and illustrate how psychrometry can be used to help a technician understand supply air properties.
+Using a psychrometric chart can be a bit confusing at first.
+However, with practice and familiarity with the formulas, a psych chart can be easily used for a wide variety of purposes.
+You can find basic psychrometric education in the Refrigeration and Air Conditioning Technologies Manual (RACT) and the first two sections of ACCA Manual P. However, in this article, I’m going to show you how you can apply psychrometrics to calculate design room CFM and illustrate how psychrometry can be used to help a technician understand supply air properties.
 All of the information discussed here can be found in Section 3 of ACCA Manual P.

-When selecting equipment for a home or building, it is recommended a Room-to-Room Heat Load Calculation be done as opposed to a Block Load Calculation (Wrightsoft is an excellent software for load calculations, just saying).
-Room-to-Room calculations result in a more accurate representation of the heat gains and losses per zone (room), and can greatly improve the accuracy and performance of system sizing and design.
-Assuming a Room-to-Room Load Calculation has been done on a building, the next step in utilizing the Psychrometric Chart would be to plot out the Room Sensible Heat Ratio Lines for each zone.
-Room Sensible Heat Ratio (RSHR) is the ratio of sensible heat to total heat (including latent) for a room (or zone).
-If, for example, a room had a total heat load of 2,500 BTUh and 1,800 BTUh sensible heat, the RSHR would be 0.72.
+When selecting equipment for a home or building, it is recommended a room-to-room heat load calculation be done as opposed to a block load calculation (Wrightsoft is an excellent software for load calculations, just saying).
+Room-to-room calculations result in a more accurate representation of the heat gains and losses per zone (room).
+They can also greatly improve the accuracy and performance of system sizing and design.
+Assuming a room-to-room load calculation has been done on a building, the next step in utilizing the psychrometric chart would be to plot out the room sensible heat ratio lines for each zone.
+Room sensible heat ratio (RSHR) is the ratio of sensible heat to total heat (including latent) for a room (or zone).
+If, for example, a room had a total heat load of 2,500 BTU/h and 1,800 BTU/h sensible heat, the RSHR would be 0.72.